visakrapstis/Station/README.md

 # Project Random 4.
 Google Apps
 in general good, data cleaning, nice visual insights.
 ML hard, as lables: paid / free chosen.
 MB thats the problem.
 To predict is very hard, because there are no reliable features on price.

+# Project Random 5.
+Insurance
+simple regression-model with some visualisation

+# Project Random 6.
+Medical detection
+a small beautiful ML-project on dataset with around 40 deseases and various symptoms with accurate detection